 \section{Benchmark Statistics}

 We provide the detailed statistics of the dataset in \cref{tab:dataset}.
 The coding problems in \xxx have three difficulty levels (171 easy-level, 589 medium-level, and 240 hard-level problems), where the difficulty of each problem is defined by LeetCode \cite{LeetCode}.
 The table lists the number of problems for each algorithm.
-Specifically, \xxx contains 243 problems for greedy algorithm, 277 for dynamic programming (DP), 48 for backtracking, 21 for divide and conquer, 108 for depth-first search (DFS), 86 for breadth-first search (BFS), 148 for binary search, 105 for two pointers, 70 for sliding window, 102 for bit manipulation and 238 for sorting algorithm.
+Specifically, \xxx contains 243 problems for the greedy algorithm, 277 for dynamic programming (DP), 48 for backtracking, 21 for divide and conquer, 108 for depth-first search (DFS), 86 for breadth-first search (BFS), 148 for binary search, 105 for two pointers, 70 for sliding window, 102 for bit manipulation and 238 for sorting algorithm.
 The sum of problems in different algorithms can be larger than the number of total problems because one problem in our dataset may belong to two algorithm classes.

-\cref{tab:dataset} also shows the detailed information for the average word count for problem descriptions and the average number of lines in the canonical solutions.
-On average, the problem description in \xxx has 212.0 words.
+On average, a problem description in \xxx contains 212.0 words.
 The canonical solutions, which represent the baseline code against which the generated code is compared, have 14.6 lines on average.

-We provide the comparison of \xxx and other code generation datasets in \cref{tab:dataset_comparison}.
+We provide a comparison of \xxx and other code generation datasets in \cref{tab:dataset_comparison}.
 Specifically, we compare \xxx with the five most widely used code-related datasets (i.e., HumanEval, MBPP, APPS, DSP, and DS-1000).
 Different from the previous dataset that focuses on analyzing whether the code passes all test cases, \xxx also analyzes the efficiency during the code execution procedure.
 Although \xxx is primarily designed to assess the efficiency of generated code, it can also serve to evaluate code correctness, akin to other code generation datasets.